districtr/districtr/docs/09deployment/districtreda.md

 congiguity and cut edges were written by [@mapmeld] who maintains it with [@AtlasCommaJ] and [@jenni-niels].
 This is hosted as a [flask] application (lightweight Python webframework), on [Python Anywhere].

-This will soon migrate to [Amazon-AWS].
+These functions are currently stored in sister repository [`districtr/districtr-eda`] and will soon migrate to [Amazon-AWS].

 ## Routes